TylerTemp/SaintsField/README.md

 **5.13.3**

-1. Reversed: Move type of `SaintsFieldConfig` from `` back to `ScriptableObject` as in some cases Unity will try to create `Attribute` on load time when `ScriptableSingleton` can not be deserialized at all, and crashes the editor. [#222](https://github.com/TylerTemp/SaintsField/issues/222)
+1. Reversed: Move type of `SaintsFieldConfig` from `ScriptableSingleton` back to `ScriptableObject` as in some cases Unity will try to create `Attribute` on load time when `ScriptableSingleton` can not be deserialized at all, and crashes the editor. [#222](https://github.com/TylerTemp/SaintsField/issues/222)
 2. Fix: `Table` foldout did not have a context menu
 3. Improve: Better box margin for `LayoutSystem` [#366](https://github.com/TylerTemp/SaintsField/issues/366)